EstherWuatson/Challenge-1/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+## Name of the Challenge
+Code Refractoring on Horiseon Webpage

 ## Description
 This challenge is provided to Esther Wu as week one UC Berkeley Bootcamp homework to change html and css elements accordingly to User Story and Acceptance Criteria.
+The Website Horiseon has premade and provided for this challange.

+## Visual of this Challenge

 The website challnege is given the following.

 ![The screenshots of this challenge](./assets/images/ScreenshotHoriseon1.png)